-Thus, the focus of the CKDM should be to prepare and educate its employees as well as the general public in the event of an outbreak of the disease in the Central Karoo.
+Thus, the focus should also be for the CKDM to prepare and educate its employees as well as the general public in the event of an outbreak of the disease in the Central Karoo.

 The four (4) focus areas that the CKDM wants to pro-actively address.